usc-isi-i2/kgtk/docs/import/import_ntriples.md

 However, DBpedia data dumps contains instances of the langString IRI, in spite of the RDF 1.1 Turtle and N-Triples specifications.
-To support this, the `--allow-lang-string-datatype` option supports importing literals with langString IRIs as KGTK strings.
+To support this, the `--allow-lang-string-datatype` option supports importing literals with langString IRIs as KGTK strings or KGTK language-qualified strings.

 Here is the input N-Triples file: